 From the Jacob's Fork parking lot, find the well-signed trailhead for the Hemlock Nature Trail

 .
-Take this trail for about 1/3 of a mile.
+Take this trail for about a third of a mile.
 This trail runs beside the Jacob's Fork River through a variety of trees and flowers and has educational displays posted periodically along the trail.
 The Hemlock Nature Trail

 Eventually, the trail merges with the Upper Falls Trail